wpscholar/wp-mcp/README.md

 - All API calls are authenticated using WordPress nonces
 - User capabilities are checked for admin access
 - Input sanitization and validation on all endpoints
-- OpenAI API keys are masked in frontend configuration
+- API tokens are masked in frontend configuration
 - MCP tool execution respects WordPress permissions

 ## REST API Endpoints